viewflex/ligero-docs/ADVANCED.md

 #### Multi-Record List Actions

-The 'action' and 'items' query parameters can be used to perform actions on a selection of records.
+The 'action', 'items' and 'options' query parameters can be used to perform actions on a selection of records.
 The package supports the actions 'clone' and 'delete'.
 To add new actions, extend the `BasePublisherRepository`, adding new cases to the `action()` method.

 ```php
 action($inputs = null)